UAV-Research-Centre-UGent/academic-kickstart/content/authors/rafal-muszynski/_index.md

 ---
 # Display name
-title: "Laurens Diels"
+title: "Rafal Muszynski"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "laurens-diels"
+- "rafal-muszynski"

 # Is this the primary user of the site?
 superuser: false